 The key to achieving our goals is not giving up.
 We should exercise regularly with no exceptions, and try to focus on exercising 150 minutes per week with every exercise lasting for about 10 minutes.
 If that is hard, we might try exercising slowly.

-How Much Effort Will We Put in the Exercise
+How Many Efforts Will We Put in the Exercise

 We should start with some easy exercises to prepare our body for intensive practice; starting slowly increasing the intensity of exercises every week.

 It may be hard at first, but we should start exercising 10 minutes per day.